xserty/pyPhotoSorter/README.md

 # pyPhotoSorter
-A will-be advanced Photo Sorter for large volumes of images and videos.<br/>
+A will-be advanced cross-platform Photo Sorter for large volumes of images and videos.<br/>
 Initially it will be a re-write of another photo sorter I wrote: [stevesBashPhotoSorter](https://github.com/xserty/stevesBashPhotoSorter.git) and will slowly integrate more great features.

 ## Python Photo Sorter